 Good Brands to Look For When Buying a 3 Person Tent

-There aren't a huge number of options when it comes to 3-person tents.
-Most manufacturers aim to supply the backpacking community with smaller tents or to supply families with much larger tents (check out my reviews of 12-person tents here).
+There aren’t a huge number of options when it comes to 3-person tents.
+Most manufacturers aim to supply the backpacking community with smaller tents or to supply families with much larger tents (check out our reviews of 12-person tents here).
 But there are a few companies that put effort into serving the smaller 3 person market.

 Marmot have been making gear for over 40 years and they have a huge range of tents.
 Although in the tent reviews above I look at the Marmot Limelight 3P, they actually have a much larger selection in all different shapes and sizes.